 The lap pool installation process does not seem very different for a swimming pool and a lap pool when it comes to installation.
 However, where you want to place it will make a significant difference.

-If you opt for a fibreglass lap pool and decide to get it installed above the ground, otherwise known as an above-ground pool, most of the pool will be completed even before the unit reaches you.
+If you opt for a fibreglass lap pool and get it installed above the ground, otherwise known as an above-ground pool, most of it will be completed before the unit reaches you.
 So, all you have to do is unpack and plug it in.
 And in no time, you will be ready to play!

-But remember that you might face major difficulties while creating a level surface and a structure to support the pool.
-Generally, creating a deck or other structures that need to keep a lot of weight can be pretty challenging.
+But remember that you might face significant difficulties while creating a level surface and a structure to support the pool.
+Generally, building a deck or other structures that need to keep a lot of weight can be pretty challenging.
 However, providing this extra strength to your lap pool is essential to ensure it functions properly when filled with people and pool water.

-And depending on the design, it can take between a few hours to a couple of days to install a lap pool.
+Depending on the design, installing a lap pool can take a few hours to a couple of days.

 On the other hand, if you choose an inground pool, the first thing that needs to be done is to excavate where you plan to install it.
 You would need professional help to get the groundwork done in the backyard and create the required space for the new pool.

-After the excavation work is complete, the fibreglass will be placed on the floor surface, recovered, and ready for use.
+After excavation, the fibreglass will be placed on the floor surface, recovered, and ready for use.
 As a pool owner, it won’t require much work on your end, but the installation would need to be done by a professional, which might take a few days.

 Process Of Cleaning

 One of the significant benefits of a lap pool is that it has a smaller space and is easier to clean.
-So, if you have a hectic schedule, scrubbing and tending a small pool will be more convenient.
+So, scrubbing and tending a small pool will be more convenient if you have a hectic schedule.
 Smaller lap pools also need less water and chemicals to stay clean.

 Pool Cleaner

 On the other hand, Swimming pools are excellent choices for large families, as they offer a more extensive area.
-You will need more water, and you can hire cleaning professionals once in a while for deep cleaning.
+You will need more water, and you can hire cleaning professionals occasionally for deep cleaning.

-If you can not opt for a fully automated pool, you can still choose a few mechanical components which can be used for swimming pools and lap pools.
+If you can not opt for a fully automated pool, you can still choose a few mechanical components that can be used for swimming pools and lap pools.
 They include:

 1. Automated Pumps